-- 1. Q: What is meant by off-school advanced learning programmes? - A: Off-school advanced learning programmes refer to off-school education programmes designed to expose gifted students to high quality and challenging learning experiences in their areas of talent or, where suitable, in a wider range of disciplines or even across disciplines. - 2.
-Q: What are the priority themes for programmes to be organised this year? - A: Priority consideration will be given to applicant organisations with proposals under one or more of the following four themes: - (a) STEAM-related Mentorship Programmes - (b) Humanities and Social Science Research Programmes - (c) Apprenticeship and Entrepreneurship Programmes - (d) Self-initiated Research Studies - 3.
-Q: What are the objectives of above priority themes? - A: The objectives of the four priority themes are as follows: - (a) STEAM-related Mentorship Programmes - To equip gifted students with the essential knowledge and skills in STEAMrelated fields to facilitate future advanced research studies or pursuit of related career. - (b) Humanities and Social Science Research Programmes - To engage gifted students in research-based social sciences projects and equip them with the essential knowledge and skills in social sciences research. - (c) Apprenticeship and Entrepreneurship Programmes - To provide gifted students authentic work experience at large corporates to gain professional knowledge and experiences under the joint efforts of the post-secondary institution and the business sector. - To provide gifted students collaborative learning experiences as a team and to equip them with the knowledge and skills in setting up and running a business. - To develop gifted students' creativity and problem solving skills through challenging contexts. - (d) Self-initiated Research Studies - To provide personalised learning opportunities to gifted students who will conduct research under mentorship and support in areas of their interest to develop the competence and habit of self-directed learning.
+- 1. Q: What are Off-school Advanced Learning Programmes? - A: Off-school Advanced Learning Programmes ("OSALPs") refer to off-school education programmes designed to expose gifted students to high quality and challenging learning experiences in their areas of talent or, where suitable, in a wider range of disciplines or even across disciplines. - 2.
+Q: What are the priority themes for the programmes? - A: Priority consideration will be given to proposed programmes under one or more of the following four themes: - (a) STEAM-related Mentorship Programmes - (b) Humanities and Social Science Research Programmes - (c) Apprenticeship and Entrepreneurship Programmes - (d) Self-initiated Research Studies - 3.
+Q: What are the objectives of above priority themes? - A: The objectives of the four priority themes are as follows: - (a) STEAM-related Mentorship Programmes - to equip gifted students with the essential knowledge and skills in STEAM-related fields to facilitate future advanced research studies or pursuit of related career. - (b) Humanities and Social Science Research Programmes - to engage gifted students in research-based social sciences projects and equip them with the essential knowledge and skills in social sciences research. - (c) Apprenticeship and Entrepreneurship Programmes - to expose gifted students to professional work-related fields. - to provide gifted students collaborative learning experiences as a team and to equip them with the knowledge and skills in setting up and running a business. - to develop gifted students' creativity and problem solving skills through challenging contexts. - (d) Self-initiated Research Studies - to provide personalised learning opportunities to gifted students who will conduct research under mentorship and support in areas of their interest to develop the competence and habit of self-directed learning.

-Apart from developing the knowledge and skills of students, the designed programmes should also nurture their values and attitudes.
+Apart from developing the knowledge and skills of students, the proposed programmes should also nurture their values and attitudes.
 It would be desirable to include elements of affective education of gifted students in the programmes.

 - 4. Q: Can applicant organisations submit applications beyond the priority themes? - A: The coverage of the present priority themes is sufficiently wide.
-The applicant organisations should propose programmes that best match the specified priority theme(s).
+The applicant organisation should propose programmes that best match the specified priority theme(s).
 A programme can be cross-disciplinary and cover more than one priority theme. - 5.
-Q: Can applicant organisations submit applications based on their existing programmes that happen to cover the priority themes? - A: Apart from proposing completely new programmes, applicant organisations can renew/ revamp existing programmes that cover the priority themes and apply for funding support to run the programmes.
+Q: Can an applicant organisation submit an application based on its existing programme that happens to cover the priority theme(s)? - A: Apart from proposing a completely new programme, the applicant organisation can renew/ revamp existing programmes that cover the priority themes and apply for funding support to run the programmes.
 However, precautions have to be taken to avoid the issue of double subsidy.
-Relevant history of the programmes has to be clearly mentioned in the paper application form (GEForm\2023) or electronic application form (eForm\91).
+Relevant history of the programmes has to be clearly mentioned in the application form.